Breeding Meat Rabbits: From Pairing to Fryers

 A successful “fall-off” – this is what you are looking for…

 If you saw fall-offs, don’t try to re-breed the next day or the next week.
 If bred, the doe will be grumpy and may attack the buck.
 Does can also carry a second pregnancy which may result in aborting.
-If you wish to re-breed, do so an hour after the first breeding.
+If you wish to re-breed, do so 1 hour after the first breeding.

 Get in the habit of recording the breeding, nest box, and due dates immediately after breeding.
-You will forget if you don’t write them down.
+You will forget if you don’t write them down!
 Mark the breed date on the calendar.
 Then count down 4 weeks to mark the nest box date (day 28).
 Add a cage tag or calendar trigger to remind you to put in the nest box on day 28.
 The doe is due to kindle on day 31.

 Rabbit Pregnancy & Birth